evgzabozhan/T-SQL-Pet-project/README.md

 # T-SQL-Pet-project
-This procedure created for exchange data between web-interface and backend on t-sql language.
-Input message is json, procedure analyse json and delivering data to methods.
-In methods we can see some logic which return succes or unsucces operation.
+This procedure is created to exchange data between web-interface and backend on t-sql language.
+Procedure analyses inputed json message and delivers data to methods.
+Methods have some logic which return success or unsuccess status of operation response.